oasis-open/cti-stix-elevator/docs/stix-mappings.rst

 The elevator does not support the conversion of MAEC content.
 The main properties of malware in STIX 2.0 are not much different than the defined ones in 1.x.
-STIX 2.1 included more properties, and additionally the object type ``malware-analysis``, therefore conversion of MAEC content could be supported in a future release of the elevaor.
+STIX 2.1 included more properties, and additionally the object type ``malware-analysis``, therefore conversion of MAEC content could be supported in a future release of the elevator.

 Malware is not a top-level object in STIX 1.x, but a property of a ``TTP``.